innerfunction/SCFFLD-and/README.md

 # SCFFLD Android
-SCFFLD core functionality for Android
+JSON based dependency injection for Android.

+The core SCFFLD package provides the following:

+* JSON configuration loading;
-* Dependency injection (DI) containers;
+* Dependency injection (DI) / inversion of control (IoC) containers;
 * Internal URI system;
 * App container and basic UI components;

-* Utilities.
+See the wiki for more information.

+# Installation

+[TODO]

+# Sample app
+The project workspace includes a sample app that demonstrates core functionality and includes sample configurations and code.